m4xteo/website-fraud-detector/README.md

 `Q: My site is a scam but your algorithm said it was legit >:)`

-A: False positives can still go through, but.
-I am consistently updating this so in a couple of weeks or less your website score WILL go low.
+A: False positives can still go through, but, I am consistently updating this so in a couple of weeks or less your website score WILL go low.